 - Striking looks

-- Personalisation options
+- Personalisation packs

 - Fabric roof option

-- Noisy fabric roof
+- Noisy when roof open

 - Lacks driving fun